ericnormand/playnice/README.md

 handler.
 It returns a new routing tree.

 The path pattern is quite simple.
 The path pattern is a string that is broken down into path segments.
-If the path segment starts with a ":", then it is considered a variable segment.
+If the path segment starts with a `:`, then it is considered a variable segment.
 Otherwise, it is an exact-match segment.

 Examples:

-  "/" -> Will match only the root "/some/path/to/something" -> All segments much match exactly "/user/:userid" -> Will match all paths of two segments that start with "/user/"
+    "/" ;;-> Will match only the root
+    "/some/path/to/something" ;;-> All segments much match exactly
+    "/user/:userid" ;;-> Will match all paths of two segments that start with "/user/"

 Exact-match segments are self-explanatory.
 Variable segments always succed when the segment exists.
 They also store the entire segment that is matched in the request.
 For instance:

- "/purchase/:purchaseid" matched on "/purchase/123" will assoc
+ "/purchase/:purchaseid" matched on "/purchase/123" will `assoc`
  `:purchaseid "123"` in the Ring request object passed to the handler.
 You can then access it as `(:purchaseid req)`

 The other function you need to know is called `dispatch`.
 It takes a routing tree and a Ring request and returns a Ring response. `dispatch` performs the routing logic required to choose a handler and either runs the handler or returns a generic 404 response.
+Thus concludes the routing section.

+### Middleware
-### `wrap-fake-methods`
+#### `wrap-fake-methods`

 Forms submitted in browsers can only perform GET and POST requests.
 This is unfortunate since sometimes the operation that form